What are Qualifying Sessions?

 Qualifying point: 1

-Open to: All Circuit Students and tlps
+Open to: All current students and transferring legal professionals

 A panel of experienced practitioners, pupil supervisors and current pupils will discuss different aspects of pupillage, including what to expect, how to construct a successful application and how to preserve individual wellbeing during pupillage.
 The panel discussions will last for approximately one and a half hours and will be followed by a half hour’s open Q&A session.